Cosmetic Dentistry

 1. The Dentist Tries to Rush You Into Veneers

 If you walk into a cosmetic dental consultation and the dentist starts talking about veneer procedures before even asking you what you want, that’s a problem.
 A good veneer dentist will ask questions, evaluate the health of your teeth, talk through other options like teeth whitening or resin bonding, and help you figure out if you’re even a good candidate for veneers.
-You should feel like you’re being heard—not herded.
+You should feel like you’re being heard, not herded.

 2. No Photos of Their Work?
 That’s a Huge Nope

 Would you hire a tattoo artist who can’t show you a single piece of art they’ve done?
 Same idea.
 The best cosmetic dentists will gladly show you before-and-after photos of real patients they’ve worked on.
-It’s not just about seeing that they’re good—it helps you get a feel for their aesthetic.
+It’s not just about seeing that they’re good, it helps you get a feel for their aesthetic.
 Do their veneers look natural?
 Are they the kind of results you’d want for yourself?
 This is about finding the right fit, not just someone with a license.

 3. They Don’t Specialize in Cosmetic Dentistry

-Let’s be clear—just because someone is a licensed dentist doesn’t mean they’re the best cosmetic dentist for your smile makeover.
+Just because someone is a licensed dentist doesn’t mean they’re the best cosmetic dentist for your smile makeover.
 Veneers require a different kind of skill, and ideally, your veneer dentist should have specific training in cosmetic dentistry.
 Look for someone who has taken continuing education courses, is a member of the American Academy of Cosmetic Dentistry, and actually enjoys this kind of work.
 You want someone who knows what they’re doing and cares about doing it well.

 4. Only One Veneer Option?
 That’s Sketchy

 Porcelain veneers are one of the most popular types of dental veneers, but they’re not the only option.
-A legit cosmetic dentist should talk to you about different types of dental veneers—resin, porcelain, no-prep styles—and help you choose what works best for your goals and budget.
+A legit cosmetic dentist should talk to you about different types of dental veneers, resin, porcelain, no-prep styles, and help you choose what works best for your goals and budget.
 If they push one kind without explaining the pros and cons of each, it’s probably more about their bottom line than your smile.

 5. They Don’t Talk About How Much Tooth Will Be Removed

 One of the biggest things to understand about veneers?
 Your dentist might need to file down a bit of your natural teeth to make room for the new ones.
-If they don’t mention that—or if they make it sound like no big deal without explaining it fully—be wary.
+If they don’t mention that, or if they make it sound like no big deal without explaining it fully, be wary.
 You should know exactly what’s happening to your teeth before committing to anything permanent.
 Transparency is everything.

 6. No Try-In or Temporary Veneers